trangnv/abdk-libraries-echidna-workshop/README.md

 ## The contest

 This repository contains everything necessary to test expected properties of the *Math 64.64 library*.
-Users should complete the `Test` contract adding code with assertions.
+Users should complete the `Test` contract adding code with assertions creating functions to test different invariants from different mathematical operations (e.g. add, sub, etc).

 A few pointers to start: